Learning Agile Swimming: An End-to-End Approach without CPGs: Methodology

-As an approach that learns from scratch, the sampling efficiency of reinforcement learning algorithms significantly influence the training time especially when using simulators with high computational costs such as the CFD simulators.
-Thus, we use the Soft Actor-Critic (SAC) algorithm \cite{haarnoja2018soft} to train our policy.
-The SAC algorithm adds an entropy regularization term into the original AC framework, and \XP{uses} temperature coefficient $\alpha$ to \XP{achieve} a focus on \emph{exploration} in the early stages of training and \emph{exploitation} in the later stages, which effectively balances the exploration-exploitation trade-off and further improve sampling efficiency.
-This is very useful for simulators like CFD, which have a high computational cost, and can greatly reduce the number of interactions, thereby shortening the training time required.
+In this work, we use the Soft Actor-Critic (SAC) algorithm \cite{haarnoja2018soft} to train our policy.
+The SAC algorithm adds an entropy regularization term into the original AC framework, and uses temperature coefficient $\alpha$ to achieve a focus on \emph{exploration} in the early stages of training and \emph{exploitation} in the later stages, which effectively balances the exploration-exploitation trade-off and further improve sampling efficiency.
+This feature is very useful for CFD simulators which have a high computational cost, and can greatly reduce the number of interactions, thereby shortening the training time required.
+The hyper-parameters used for the SAC algorithm are listed in \cref{tab:sac}.

+Although the calibration techniques described in \cref{sec:simulator} can greatly narrow the gap between simulation and reality, the uncertainty of measurement and time-varying factors such as structural wear and battery fluctuations make it difficult to determine the exact dynamics of the robotic fish.
+Therefore, we employ the widely recognized dynamics randomization technique \cite{peng2018sim, loquercio2019deep} to improve the robustness of trained policy to ensure zero-shot transfer.
+This involves randomizing key parameters that significantly impact the dynamics, uniformly sampling them within a specific range of each episode.
+Additionally, we add system observation noise at each step to further enhance robustness.
+The overall randomized parameters are shown in \cref{tab:randomization}.

 At the beginning of each training episode, the robotic fish and the target point are randomly placed within the simulation domain.
-An episode concludes if the robotic fish moves outside the simulation domain, \XP{arrives at} the target position, or reaches the maximum timestep limit of $t_\text{max} = 100$.
+An episode concludes if the robotic fish moves outside the simulation domain, arrives at the target, or reaches the maximum timestep limit of $t_\text{max} = 1000$.
+The control interval is \SI{0.02}{s}.
+The structure of actor network (\ie, neural network controller) is Multi-Layer Perceptron (MLP) with [11 (ReLU), 256 (ReLU), 256 (ReLU), 3 (Tanh)], and critic network (\ie, Q network) is also MLP with [14 (ReLU), 256 (ReLU), 256 (ReLU), 1].

-While the calibration techniques described in \cref{sec:methodology} strive to closely replicate the dynamics of the robotic fish in FishGym with those of the real-world prototype, achieving an exact match is still challenging.
-Factors such as measurement uncertainties, structural wear, and battery fluctuations result in persistent dynamic mismatches between the simulation and the actual prototype.
-Thus, enhancing the robustness of the trained policy is also crucial for improving sim-to-real performance.
-To this end, we employ the widely recognized domain randomization technique \cite{peng2018sim, loquercio2019deep}.
-This involves randomizing key parameters that significantly impact \XP{the} dynamics, uniformly sampling them within a specific range \XP{of} each episode.
-Additionally, we add feedback noise at each step to further enhance robustness.
-The overall parameters are shown in \cref{tab:randomization}.

-The hyper-parameters used for the SAC algorithm are listed in \cref{tab:sac}.
-Notably, the final layer of the actor network employs the \(\tanh\) function to map outputs to the range of \((-1, 1)\), which are then scaled by an appropriate coefficient to match the action range.
-Additionally, the entropy target is set to \(-\text{dim}(A) = 3\).